 Emphasis on the influence of medical, political, and educational changes on concepts of British identity and culture in the Victorian Period.
-Major Victorian writers such as Dickens, the Brownings, Stevenson, Collins, Arnold, and Tennyson.
-Prerequisites: GEN 112 Persuasive Writing, one 200-level ENG course, junior standing, or consent.
+Major Victorian writers such as Dickens, the Brontë sisters, the Brownings, Stevenson, Collins, Arnold, and Tennyson.
+Prerequisites: GEN 112 Persuasive Writing; one 200-level English (ENG) course, or junior standing or consent.
 Offered occasionally.